Newex/SolidNetsEasyClient/README.md

 The customer will leave your page and be redirected upon the start and end of their customer journey.

 The benefit is a simpler developer flow and maybe easier to customize some parts.
+The base checkout is already developed by Nets/Nexi.
 The drawback is the customer redirection, and limited customization.